 Real estate can create gains from rental income and market value appreciation.
 Rental income simply has to be added to the gain as it's realized.
 From this, deduct the initial cost of the real estate investment and any and all expenses incurred while maintaining the investment property.
 Property taxes, insurance premiums, repairs, improvements, general maintenance and the cost to rent or sell the property would be included in such expenses.

-When you hear stories about a real estate investor boasting about a huge ROI after selling their real estate investment, they're often exaggerating or have erred in their calculations.
-They've probably just used the market value appreciation and possibly the rental income and ignored - innocently or otherwise - all their costs like mortgage interest, property taxes, insurance premiums and improvements.
+When you a real estate investor discussing a huge ROI after selling their real estate investment, be sure to ask them anout the full picture.
+They may be focusing only on the market value appreciation and possibly the rental income and not subtracting their costs like mortgage interest, property taxes, insurance premiums and improvements.
 A saavy investor tracks all variables, expenses and returns.

 ROI on an investment property or renovation project is directly related to not only the category and caliber of the project, but also the condition of the local economy and real estate market.
 Certain projects, such as the addition of a sundeck, or a kitchen or bathroom renovation, a window replacement or landscaping, usually have a greater ROI than, say, the installation of a swimming pool or new roof shingles.
-I've actually seen homes with pools sell for less than that realized by a similar property minus the pool.
-Many home buyers don't want pools and discount the price - if they even offer on it - to cover the cost of having to maintain or even remove it.
+Pre-pandemic, homes with pools often sold for less than a similar property without the pool.
+Many home buyers didn't want pools and discounted the price - if they even offer on it - to cover the cost of having to maintain or even remove it.
 This is less the case at the time of this writing, as pool companies are booked years in advance with extensive waiting lists.
 So a home with a pool now can often gain a larger sale price that one without.